Raritan station

-Raritan is an NJ Transit railroad station on the Raritan Valley Line, in Raritan, Somerset County, New Jersey, United States, north of the town center on Thompson Street.
-The station building is south of the tracks in the main parking lot and was built in the early 1890s.
-There are also three other small lots for this station.

-Raritan is the westernmost stop served by most Raritan Valley Line trains, as well as daily service.
-Service between Raritan and High Bridge operates during weekdays only.
+Raritan station is an active commuter railroad station in the borough of Raritan, Somerset County, New Jersey.
+Located between the crossings of Anderson Street and Thompson Street, the station serves trains of NJ Transit's Raritan Valley Line.
+Raritan station serves as the western terminus of all weekend and off-peak service on the line.
+Trains at all other times continue west to High Bridge station in Hunterdon County.
+NJ Transit operates a yard three blocks west of Raritan station to service trains.
+Raritan station consists of two low-level side platforms that service the two tracks in the station.
+The inbound platform contains a canopy to protect riders from the rain.
+The former Central Railroad of New Jersey depot sits in the parking lot between Anderson and Thompson.

 The station building has been listed in the state and federal registers of historic places since 1984 and is part of the Operating Passenger Railroad Stations Thematic Resource.
 It houses the local VFW Post inside.
 A small section is still open during the winter with heaters so passengers do not have to wait outside.

 Station layout

 The station has two low-level side platforms serving two tracks.
 The inbound platform is slightly longer than the outbound platform at 393 ft vs 377 ft.
 Both can accommodate four cars.